I-0110/weatherNews/README.md

 ## Description

-Our Weather News is inspired by the need to practice how to use an api and be able to use it in client and server sides.
-We created this project because we needed a website that provide the weather without jungling against all the ads that regular weather websites have.
-We resolved the extra context from other weather websites by keeping what is essential: the city and their weather for up to five days.
-We learned that setting the server to communicate with the client can be very complex and overwhealming.
+Our Weather News is inspired by the need to practice how to use an api and be able to use it on client and server sides.
+We created this project because we needed a website that provides weather information without competing against all the ads that regular weather websites have.
+We resolved the extra context from other weather websites by keeping what is essential: the city and its weather for up to five days.
+We learned that setting the server to communicate with the client can be complex and overwhelming.

 ## Table of Contents